-Non-power steering: Check for excessive play by turning steering wheel back and forth.
-Play should not exceed 10 degrees (or about two inches on a 20-inch wheel).

-Power steering: With the engine running, check for excessive play by turning the steering wheel back and forth.
-Play should not exceed 10 degrees (or about two inches on a 20-inch wheel) before front left wheel barely moves.
+- Non-power steering: Check for excessive play by turning steering wheel back and forth.
+Play should not exceed 10 degrees (or about 2 inches on a 20inch wheel). - Power steering: With the engine running, check for excessive play by turning the steering wheel back and forth.
+Play should not exceed 5.25 inches (or approximately 26 degrees on a 20-inch wheel) before front left wheel barely moves.